 Food and drink containers must be covered, in order to avoid spills.

-The box must be transported on the floor, either between the Passenger’s feet or under his or her seat.
+The soft container must be transported on the floor, under the seat in front of the passenger.
 Transporting the box in the seat next to the Passenger is prohibited, even if it is unoccupied.
 Holding the box in Passenger’s lap is also prohibited.

 Pets will be rejected if their particular characteristics (bad odor, pregnancy, state of health or hygiene, or violent behavior, etc.) may become bothersome to the other passengers.